djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

    ![Dataset added](./assets/images/ads-create-share-add-dataset-sql-added.png)

 1. Add recipients to your share.
 The recipients you add will receive invitations to your share.
+Click **Add recipient** and enter email address.
 Use login e-mail address of your Azure tenant for the lab.
 Select **Continue**.

    ![Add recipients](./assets/images/ads-create-share-add-recipient.png)